felixrl/godot-pixel-perfect/pixel_perfect/README.md

 2. Create a new SubViewport with any main game scenes or pixel UIs as children
 3. Assign SubViewport to PixelPerfect
 4. Adjust resolution, palette, offset, etc. on the PixelPerfect node
-5. Add PixelPerfectGlobal to autoload as PixelPerfect
+5. Add pixel_perfect.gd to autoload as PixelPerfect